We are an Indigenous-led conservation 501(c)(3) nonprofit

 1. Proof of Tribal Identification, Certification of Indian Blood, or descendancy, applicable to one of the scholarships (see above), and contact information of certifying Tribal government.

-2. Two letters of recommendation, one from a leader of their community and one from an individual knowledgeable about traditional plants and/or Tribal knowledges.
+2. Two letters of recommendation, one from a leader of their community and one from an individual knowledgeable about traditional plants and/or Tribal knowledge's.

 3. Personal resume (between 300-500 words), prepared by the applicant.